 Patrick Demarchelier, Fashion Photographer

 I recently watched The Devil Wears Prada for the first time.
 Fascinating and fun movie.
 In one scene, Amanda (Meryl Streep) the very particular and tough-as-nails editor of RUNWAY magazine says to Andy (Anne Hathaway) her new 2nd assistant, “Did Demarchelier confirm?”
 Andy is clueless.
 So Emily (Emily Blunt), Amanda’s 1st assistant, grabs a phone and says, “I have Patrick”.
 I got the Demarchelier reference instantly.
 I am a huge fan of Patrick Demarchelier’s work.
-You may not recognize his name but you have probably scene his work.
+You may not recognize his name but you have probably seen his work.

 Some Days Are Amazing!